Random Forest Estimation of the Ordered Choice Model

 \section{Introduction}

 Many empirical models deal with categorical dependent variables which have an inherent ordering.
 In such cases the outcome variable is measured on an ordered scale such as level of education defined by primary, secondary and tertiary education or income coded into low, middle and high income level.
-Further examples include survey outcomes on self-assessed health status (bad, good, very good) or political opinions (do not agree, agree, strongly agree) as well as various ratings and valuations.
-Moreover, even sports outcomes resulting in loss, draw and win are part of such modelling framework (e.g. \cite{Okasa2018}).
+Further examples include survey outcomes on self-assessed health status \parencites(bad, good, very good, see e.g.)(){Case2002}[or][]{Murasko2008}, \ul{level of life satisfaction and happiness} \parencites()(){Boes2010}[and][]{Boes2010a} or political opinions \parencites(do not agree, agree, strongly agree, see e.g.)(){Jackson2005}[or][]{Jackman2009} as well as grades, scores and various ratings and valuations \parencites(see)(){Butler1998, Hamermesh2005, Afonso2009}[or][for some further examples]{Gogas2014}.
+Moreover, even sports outcomes resulting in loss, draw and win are part of such modelling framework \parencite[e.g.][]{Okasa2018}.
 So far, the ordered probit or ordered logit model represent workhorse models in such cases.
-More generally, standard econometric modelling in this setup is based on a smooth, increasing link function which is typically a cumulative distribution function.
-Its argument is a linear index that models the observable covariates, in order to obtain enough structure for deriving the expectations of the choice probabilities conditional on covariates.
-This hinges on unknown coefficients (and possibly other parameters) that need to be estimated (e.g. \cite{Wooldridge2010}).
-If the link function is chosen to be the cdf of the logistic or normal distribution, the ordered logit or the ordered probit model results, respectively (\cite{Cameron2005}).
-Generally, in econometrics, the interest is not only in the predicted choice probabilities conditional on the covariates, but also in a relation how these probabilities vary with changing values of a specific covariate, while holding the others constant.
-In the framework of discrete choice models (i.e. \cite{Greene2010}), the respective quantities of interest are mean marginal effects (effects averaged over the sample) or marginal effects at mean (effects evaluated at the means of covariates).